nathanielsayasack/PS5-markdown-basicplots/README.md

 ggplot() +
 geom_line(aes(x=time,y=co2_PC,col=iso3)) +
 geom_point(aes(x=time,y=co2_PC,col=iso3))
 This chart indicates that the United States is by far the top in CO2 emissions per capita.
 All other countries are at the bottom of the graph.
-This might be due to the fact that the United States is substantially more developed than the other countries listed
+This might be due to the fact that the United States is substantially more developed than the other countries listed.
 4. (6pt) Compute average CO2 emissions per capita across the continents (assume region is the same as continent).
 Comment what do you see
 Note: just compute averages over countries and ignore the fact that countries are of different size.